Yan Gomes Preview, Player Props: Cubs vs. Braves

 Yan Gomes At The Plate

-- Looking at the 111 games he has played this year, he's went deep in eight of them (7.2%), and in 2.2% of his trips to the plate.
+- He has gone deep in eight games this year (7.1%), homering in 2.2% of his plate appearances.

-- Gomes has an RBI in 40 of 111 games this year, with multiple RBI in 13 of them.
+- In 41 games this season (36.6%), Gomes has picked up an RBI, and in 13 of those games (11.6%) he had two or more.
 He has also driven home three or more of his team's runs in three contests.

-- In 35 of 111 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 35 games this year (31.3%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.